 Author

-Last updated - 22 June 2026
+Last updated - 17 August 2026

 MOT and service costs: what it really costs to run a car

-The price of a car is only part of the story.
-MOTs, servicing, insurance, tax, and fuel all add up over a year, and underestimating these costs is one of the most common reasons people find a car harder to afford than expected.
-This guide covers what MOTs and servicing typically cost, what else to budget for, and how to plan these costs alongside a car finance payment.
+The price of a car is only part of the overall cost of ownership.
+Car running costs such as MOTs, servicing, insurance, tax, and fuel all add up over a year, and underestimating these car maintenance costs is one of the most common reasons people find a car harder to afford than expected.

 How much does an MOT cost?